ProphetLamb/gemstacker/README.md

 $$ \verb|gain_margin|_{3,5}(\verb|Awakened Elemental Damage with Attacks Support|) := \frac{810\verb|c| - 403\verb|c|}{683662262\verb|exp|} * 1000000 = 0.595 $$

-Additionally a temporary poe trade url is generated.

 ## Implementation

 - Scraping and requests have rate limits.
 Initially a cache of all gem info from [poedb.tw](https://poedb.tw/us) is built.
 This will take few minutes.